The Pyrenees Husky is a type of hybrid dog from the parent breeds of the Great Pyrenees and the Husky.

 Taking him to the dog park should only come after some success in obedience training.

-He may have a tendency to run off or wander, but a more mature Pyrenees Husky will still enjoy settling down inside the house with his family.
+He may tend to run off or wander, but a more mature Pyrenees Husky will still enjoy settling down inside the house with his family.

-Make sure that he is able to enjoy at least 45 minutes of activity every day.
+Make sure that he can enjoy at least 45 minutes of activity every day.

 Pyrenees Husky Health and Conditions